stfc/PSyclone/doc/psyclone_script.rst

     -l, --limit           limit the fortran line length to 132 characters -dm, --dist_mem       generate distributed memory code
-    -nodm, --no_dist_mem  do not generate distributed memory code --profile {invokes,kernels}, -p {invokes,kernels}
+    -nodm, --no_dist_mem  do not generate distributed memory code --ktrans {clobber,noclobber} whether or not to overwrite kernels in the output directory
+    --profile {invokes,kernels}, -p {invokes,kernels}
                           Add profiling hooks for either 'kernels' or 'invokes' --force-profile {invokes,kernels}